๐Ÿ‘ฅSociology of Education

 Personal Development and Self-Actualization

-• Identity formation occurs as students discover interests, develop talents, and construct sense of self
+• Identity formation occurs as students discover interests, develop talents, and construct a sense of self through the choices and feedback that schooling provides.

-• Self-esteem and confidence can be built through achievement, though failure can have opposite effects
+• Self-esteem and confidence can be built through achievement, though failure and labeling can have the opposite effect.
+This connects to interactionist perspectives on how teacher expectations shape student self-concept.

-Compare: Personal Development vs. Social Functions—functionalists see individual growth as complementary to social needs, but conflict theorists ask whose definition of "development" prevails.
-Students from marginalized groups may find schools suppress rather than nurture their identities.
+Compare: Personal Development vs. Social Functions: functionalists see individual growth as complementary to social needs, but conflict theorists ask whose definition of "development" prevails.
+Students from marginalized groups may find that schools suppress rather than nurture their identities, particularly when curricula exclude their histories or when institutional norms penalize their cultural practices.

 Quick Reference Table